keikai/doc/doc/component-ref.md

 # Supported Events

-Keikaidoc PE emits the following events that you can listen for in your application:
+Keikai Doc PE emits the following events that you can listen for in your application:

 # Event Handling

-Keikaidoc PE emits several events that allow your application to respond to user interactions.
+Keikai Doc PE emits several events that allow your application to respond to user interactions.
 You can listen for these events to implement custom behaviors or data synchronization:

 | Event Name  | Event Type                                                                                                                                                                                                                                                                                                                                                                              |
 |-------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|